ObaTechHub-inc/Pixella-chatbot/docs/installation.md

 ## Quick Installation (Recommended)

-For a fast and automated setup, you can use our installation script, Though, it still has some issues due to collecting input(requires stdin) and we've been fixing it.
-This script will:
+For a fast and automated setup, you can use our installation script, This script will:

 1. Detect your operating system (Linux, macOS, Windows/WSL/Git Bash).
 2. Check for compatible Python (3.11+) and Git installations.